microchip-pic-avr-examples/pic18f56q24-phase-sequence-detection-of-ac-supply-mplab-mcc/README.md

 Refer the Data Visualizer User Guide for more information about [Data Visualizer](https://ww1.microchip.com/downloads/en/DeviceDoc/MPLAB_Data_Visualizer_50003001A.pdf).

 The demo uses an emulated three-phase AC supply to showcase the essential features of the application.
-To emulate the AC power supply three waveform clicks are used in the application.
+To emulate the AC power supply three Waveform Clicks are used in the application.

 ## Custom Dashboard: User Inputs and Output Indicators